zigbee-alliance/distributed-compliance-ledger/docs/running-node.md

 #### Setup DCL binaries

 *   located `dlcd` and `dclcli` binaries in a folder listed in `$PATH` (e.g. `/usr/bin/`)
-*   set a proper owner and executable permissions
+*   set a proper owner user and executable permissions

 <details>
 <summary>Example for ubuntu user (click to expand)</summary>